juancrrn/snakewatch/Models sandbox.md

 Has:

-- type (enumerate) - Public or private
+- visibility (enumerate) - Public or private
 - max_users (integer)
 - ...

 ## RoomUser

-Many users to a single room relationship, users that are in a room.
-The same user cannot be in different rooms at the same time.
+Many users to many rooms relationship, users that are in a room.

 Has: